pulimeng/Biology-Network-Reduction/README.md

 ## Protein-protein interaction (PPI) network

 This network describes the interaction between the proteins.
 It comes from STRING database (https://string-db.org/).
 Version 11 is      currently in use.
 It is established by literature mining.
 Each interaction has a score, which is the confidence score derived by the    authors.
 The higher the score, more likely the interaction exists in reality.
+The statistics after initial filtering is as follow:
-- Number of nodes (proteins): 19,354.
+- Number of nodes (proteins): 19,144.
 - Number of edges (interactions): 11,759,454.
 - Format: protein1, protein2, score.
 - Direction: undirected graph